-- We anticipate that input and logistics costs, such as consumables, packaging, transportation, and fuel, which have been subject to ongoing inflationary pressures, will remain at elevated levels, but we expect strong pricing contribution across all sectors in line with price increases. - We will implement further price increases over the course of the fiscal year, as part of our pricing protocols, if inflation continues to persist. - Labour initiatives, fewer supply chain constraints, and the acceleration of our productivity and operational improvement projects are expected to further enhance our ability to service customers and return to historical order fill rate levels, particularly in the USA Sector. - We expect the Europe Sector to continue to be negatively impacted by the volatility in energy costs resulting from the European energy crisis. - We expect to continue to benefit from cost containment measures aimed at minimizing the effect of inflation and our efforts to prioritize efficiency and productivity initiatives. - We will continue to closely monitor changing consumer trends in key categories.
-Given broader macroeconomic trends and changes in consumer spending, we expect that the impact of pricing elasticity will increase moderately in the second half of the fiscal year.
-We anticipate the retail market segment to remain strong as athome food spending should remain elevated, while the foodservice market segment is expected to remain competitive, particularly in the USA Sector. - USA Market Factors2 will remain volatile, although we will aim to adjust our pricing to reflect commodity prices. - Despite the volatile nature of international cheese and dairy ingredient markets, our outlook on export prices remains cautiously positive. - While we continue to face macro-economic challenges, we expect a meaningful recovery in earnings in fiscal 2023, driven by the full impact of previously announced price increases, improved productivity and fixed cost absorption, a return to historical order fill rates, and benefits stemming from our Global Strategic Plan.
+- We anticipate that input and logistics costs, such as consumables, packaging, transportation, and fuel, which have been subject to ongoing inflationary pressures, will remain at elevated levels, but we expect strong pricing contribution across all sectors in line with price increases. - We will implement further price increases as deemed necessary, as part of our pricing protocols, if inflation continues to persist. - Labour initiatives, fewer supply chain constraints, and the acceleration of our productivity and operational improvement projects are expected to further enhance our ability to service customers and return to historical order fill rate levels, particularly in the USA Sector. - We expect the Europe Sector to continue to be negatively impacted by the volatility in energy costs resulting from the European energy crisis. - We expect to continue to benefit from cost containment measures aimed at minimizing the effect of inflation and our efforts to prioritize efficiency and productivity initiatives. - Given broader macroeconomic trends and changes in consumer spending, we expect that the impact of pricing elasticity will continue to increase moderately in the remainder of the fiscal year and into the beginning of fiscal 2024.
+We anticipate the retail market segment to remain strong as at-home food spending should remain elevated, while the foodservice market segment is expected to remain competitive, particularly in the USA Sector. - USA Market Factors2 have been trending favourably but they are expected to remain volatile. - International cheese and dairy ingredient markets have recently moderated but we expect them to remain volatile in nature. - While we continue to face macro-economic challenges, we expect a meaningful recovery in earnings in fiscal 2023, driven by the full impact of previously announced price increases, improved productivity and fixed cost absorption, a return to historical order fill rates, and benefits stemming from our Global Strategic Plan.

-2 Refer to the "Glossary" section of the Management's Discussion and Analysis.
+$^{^{\,2}}$ $\,$ Refer to the "Glossary" section of the Management's Discussion and Analysis.